top of page

 the-national-lottery-fund-full-colour-logo-in-welsh-print.jpg

-Crisis Response Dogs providenon-clinical emotional support and compassionate comfort to individuals and communities affected by serious harm, distress, or loss through the calm, reassuring presence of specially trained volunteers with their carefully selected dogs across South Wales.
+Crisis Response Dogs provide non-clinical emotional support and compassionate comfort to individuals and communities across South Wales affected by serious harm, distress or loss, through the calm, reassuring presence of specially trained volunteers with their assessed dogs.

 CRD Images Transparent.png